pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Map Choice

 Pick from a list on tile servers, select custom if you wish to manually specify a tileUrl.
 Note: tiles that are more monochrome will download faster, as they have less and can be compressed further.
-Stadia's `Stamen Toner` or Carto's `Dark Matter` are good examples of this, i noticed 2X speed improvement on map tile downloads compared to full satellite tiles.
+Stadia's `Stamen Toner`, Stadia's `Alidade Smooth Dark`, Esri's `World Dark Gray Base` or Carto's `Dark Matter` are good examples of this.
+I noticed 2X speed improvement on map tile downloads compared to full satellite tiles.
+Note: The tile load speed when using the companion app is a constant speed, as it can use a reduced palette.
+The companion app is often faster than full tile downloads when using the 64 colour mode, though the reduced colour palette may not appeal to some users.
+The faster tile loads alss have the benefit if draining the battery less, as less bytes are sent over bluetooth.

 Currently this dropdown is an override for:
 * tileUrl